FLMNH-MGCL/spesql/docs/SpecimenFormatting.md

 Note: Some fields are automatically generated/determined, these fields should <b>not</b> be included in the CSV for batch insertions.
 An example is `recordEnteredBy`, the credentials of the logged in user will be applied for this information.

+To see available countries, please refer to the [Countries](##Countries) section at the end of this file.

 ## Available Specimen Fields:

 (click to view formatting information)